Facebook Pixel

 Is the Swedana Ayurvedic Steam Bath right for you?

-If you're dealing with chronic stiffness, joint pain, or even just persistent skin dullness, Swedana is your best friend.
+If you're dealing with chronic stiffness, joint pain, or even just persistent skin dullness, Swedana may help provide relief from stiffness and discomfort.
 It’s particularly effective for:

-• Weight Management: Stimulates metabolism and supports healthy water-weight reduction.
+• Weight Management: Supports overall wellness and may complement weight-management routines and supports healthy water-weight reduction.

-• Stress Relief: Heat calms the nervous system, helping the body exit fight-or-flight mode.
+• Stress Relief: Heat calms the nervous system, Promotes relaxation and may help reduce stress.

 However, it isn't for everyone.If you have high blood pressure, are pregnant, or are currently dealing with an inflammatory "Pitta" flare-up (like a red, itchy rash) , we might suggest an alternative.